hharryyf/codeforcepractice/README.md

 levels of sorted vectors and support get the number of elements smaller than k.
 Overall complexity O(nlogn + mlogn^2) https://vjudge.net/problem/CodeForces-894D

+329. Minimal Segment Cover (diff=2200, binary lifting) We can see what's the furthest point that can be reached when using 1 << j many intervals.
+Then the problem can be solved easily by using line sweep and binary lifting.
+What's even more important is this problem is the first case of NN countery, a 2700 data structure problem. https://vjudge.net/problem/CodeForces-1175E